scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_3.md

 Endpoint-1 VM represents a standard linux host or endpoint connected to leaf-1

-1. SSH to Endpoint-1 Client VM from your laptop.
+1. Open a new terminal and SSH to Endpoint-1 Client VM
    ```
    ssh cisco@198.18.128.105
    ```